 Argentine Senate weighs fate of abortion in pope’s homeland

-The decades-long fight by Argentine women’s groups for legal abortion was being decided by the Senate in a debate Tuesday that could change the outlook for the procedure across a continent where it is still largely illegal.
+Argentine senators debated for hour after hour over legalizing abortion, wrangling into the early hours of Wednesday before a vote that could mark the culmination of a decades-long fight by women's groups in Pope Francis' homeland and have repercussions across a continent where the procedure is largely illegal.

-The bill, which would legalize elective abortion in the first 14 weeks of a pregnancy, was already approved by Argentina’s Chamber of Deputies and had the support of President Alberto Fernández, meaning the Senate vote would be its final hurdle in the homeland of Pope Francis.
+The bill, which would legalize elective abortion in the first 14 weeks of a pregnancy, was already approved by Argentina’s Chamber of Deputies and had the support of President Alberto Fernández, meaning the Senate vote would be its final hurdle.

+If the measure should pass, Argentina would be the largest Latin American country to legalize abortion and the vote was being closely watched.
+With the exceptions of Uruguay, Cuba, Mexico City, Mexico's Oaxaca state, the Antilles and French Guiana, abortion remains largely illegal across the region.

+Just hours before the Senate session began Tuesday, the pope weighed in, tweeting: "The Son of God was born an outcast, in order to tell us that every outcast is a child of God.
+He came into the world as each child comes into the world, weak and vulnerable, so that we can learn to accept our weaknesses with tender love.”

-A previous abortion bill was voted down by lawmakers in 2018, but this time it was being backed by the center-left government.
-Seventy senators, more than half of them men, were to vote on the measure following a debate that could stretch into the early hours of Wednesday.
-The outcome was considered uncertain.
+A previous abortion bill was voted down by Argentine lawmakers in 2018, but this time it was being backed by the center-left government.
+The outcome of the latest vote, however, was still considered uncertain.
+That was partly due to the fact that the political parties, including the governing Peronist movement, gave their legislators freedom to vote as they chose.
+Two of the 72 senators were absent, and 43 of the remaining 70 senators were men.

-"The vote is even,” said Sen. Nancy González, a backer of the legislation.
+"The vote is even,” Sen. Nancy González, a backer of the legislation, said before the debate.
 “This is vote by vote.
 We are still working on the undecided.”

-Outside the Senate in Buenos Aires, pro- and anti-abortion activists gathered, with the bill's supporters wearing the color green that represents their pro-abortion movement.
+Outside the Senate, pro- and anti-abortion activists gathered, with the bill's supporters wearing the color green that represents their pro-abortion movement.

 “Our country is a country of many contradictions,” said Ester Albarello, a psychiatrist with a network of health professionals that supports the bill, who was among the demonstrators outside the congressional building.
 “It is the only one in the world that brought members of its genocidal military dictatorship to justice with all the guarantees.
 But we still don’t have legal abortion.
 Why?
 Because the church is together with the state.”